build-on-aws/content/tutorials/eks-with-efs-add-on/index.md

 ## Step 2: Verify or Create the IAM Role for Service Account

-In this section, we'll verify that the necessary IAM roles for service accounts are configured in your Amazon EKS cluster.
+Now we will verify that the necessary IAM roles for service accounts are configured in your Amazon EKS cluster.
 These IAM roles are essential for enabling AWS services to interact seamlessly with Kubernetes, allowing you to leverage AWS capabilities within your pods.

 Make sure the required service accounts for this tutorial are correctly set up in your cluster.